hyperobject/conduct/README.md

 ## Reporting and Enforcement
 If you are being harassed by a member of the keybasefolx community, notice that someone else is being harassed, or have any other concerns, please contact us immediately via keybase at [@01](https://keybase.io/01).

-### Slack
+### Keybase Chat

-Please contact an admin or moderator (found in the  via direct message.
+Please contact an admin (found on the keybasefolx team page) via direct message.

 If the person who is harassing you is a member of staff, they will recuse themselves from handling your incident.